shinitks/url_shortener/README.md

 Shows "Limit exceeded" after 20 hits/day

-GET /details?url=VALUE
+✦ GET /details?url=VALUE

 If url is a long URL: returns its corresponding short URL.

 If url is a short URL: returns its hit count.

-GET /top/:number
+✦ GET /top/:number

 Returns the top N most visited URLs.

-Example:

-GET /top/3 → returns top 3 most visited shortened links.

 ## 🛠 Tech Stack